|United States||Norway||France||Great Britain||Canada||Quebec||Acadia||Nova Scotia||Prince Edw Is||New Brunswick|

-- The Filteau-Fecteau family tree documents more than 100,000 people (12,000+ direct descendants as well as 80,000+ in-laws) who belong to the family tree that originated with Pierre Filteau and Gillette Savard. «background information» With their 350th wedding anniversary coming up - 22 Feb 2016 - I encourage any and all of you to add your names to the family tree by contacting us.
+- The Filteau-Fecteau family tree documents more than 110,000 people (18,000+ direct descendants as well as 80,000+ in-laws) who belong to the family tree that originated with Pierre Filteau and Gillette Savard. «background information» «direct link» We celebrated their 350th wedding anniversary on - 22 Feb 2016 - I encourage any and all of you to add your names to the family tree by contacting us.
 I've been told that my sources may be more valuable than the names themselves.
 There are a huge number of: birth/baptism, marriage, and death/burial records (complete with images); images of census records; and obituaries (even for in-laws).

 - The Odegard-Blegen family tree (20,000+) documents my mother's Norwegian family - her cousins and ancestry back to the 1200s. «direct link»

 This site will be gradually enhanced to provide additional features.
 But I wanted you to be able to use all the enhancements in the newest version of TNG as soon as possible.